 VIA Pharmaceuticals, Inc., or VIA, entered into a research, development and commercialization agreement, or the Roche Agreement, with Roche, on December 18, 2008.
 We subsequently assumed all of VIA's rights in, to and under, and all of VIA's obligations under, the Roche Agreement pursuant to an asset purchase agreement, dated September 14, 2011.
 Pursuant to the terms of the Roche Agreement, we, as successor-in-interest to VIA, assumed control of all development and commercialization of resmetirom and will hold exclusive worldwide rights for all potential indications.
-Under the Roche Agreement, Roche exclusively licensed certain patent rights and know-how relating to resmetirom in exchange for consideration consisting of an upfront payment, milestone payments, the remainder of which total \$8 million and are tied to regulatory approval in the United States and Europe of resmetirom or any derivative product, and single-digit royalty payments based on net sales of resmetirom and any derivative products, subject to certain reductions.
+Under the Roche Agreement, Roche exclusively licensed certain patent rights and know-how relating to resmetirom in exchange for consideration consisting of an upfront payment, milestone payments and single-digit royalty payments based on net sales of resmetirom and any derivative products, subject to certain reductions.
 In 2011, we commenced Phase 1 clinical trials and subsequently paid Roche a related milestone payment.
 In October 2016, we commenced a Phase 2 study in NASH and subsequently paid Roche a related milestone payment.
-In 2019, we commenced a Phase 3 study in NASH and subsequently paid Roche a \$2 million related milestone payment.
-Except as described above, we have not achieved any additional product development or regulatory milestones under the Roche Agreement and have generated no net sales of products developed from resmetirom.
+In 2019, we commenced a Phase 3 study in NASH and subsequently paid Roche a \$2.0 million related milestone payment.
+The remaining milestone payment obligations under the Roche Agreement total \$8.0 million, of which \$5.0 million is tied to regulatory approval in the United States and \$3.0 million is tied to regulatory approval in a major market country in Europe, in each case for resmetirom or any derivative product.
+Except as described above, we have not achieved any additional product development or regulatory milestones under the Roche Agreement and, as of the filing date of this Form 10-K, have generated no net sales of products developed from resmetirom.

 Pursuant to the Roche Agreement, we must use commercially reasonable efforts to conduct clinical and commercial development programs for products containing resmetirom.
-If we determine that it is not reasonable to continue clinical trials or other development of resmetirom, we may elect to cease further development and Roche may terminate the license.
-If we determine not to pursue the development or commercialization of resmetirom in certain jurisdictions, including the United States, Roche may terminate the license for such territories.
+If we determine not to pursue the development or commercialization of resmetirom in certain jurisdictions, Roche may terminate the license for such territories.
 The Roche Agreement will expire, unless earlier terminated pursuant to other provisions of the agreement, on the last to occur of (i) the expiration of the last valid claim of a licensed patent covering the manufacture, use or sale of products containing resmetirom, or (ii) ten years after the first sale of a product containing resmetirom.